nzakas/understandinges6/manuscript/07-Sets-And-Maps.md

 console.log(set.size);    // 2
 ```

-Sets do not coerce values to determine they are the same.
+Sets do not coerce values to determine whether they are the same.
 That means a set can contain both the number `5` and the string `"5"` as two separate items.
 (Internally, the comparison uses the `Object.is()` method discussed in Chapter 4.)
 You can also add multiple objects to the set, and those objects will remain distinct:

 ```js
 let set = new Set(),